 IEEE Computer Society

-With nearly 100,000 members, the IEEE Computer Society is the world's leading organization of computer professionals.
+With more than 60,000 members, the IEEE Computer Society is the world's leading organization of computer professionals.
 Founded in 1946, it is the largest of the 39 societies of the IEEE.

 Chapter Special Interest Groups